North Carolina Democratic Party: 2008

 In 2008, the North Carolina Democratic Party once again earned major victories in state and federal elections.
 For the first time since 1976, the Democratic nominee carried North Carolina in the presidential election.
 Meanwhile, Kay Hagan was elected to the U.S. Senate over incumbent Elizabeth Dole, and Beverly Perdue was elected governor to succeed fellow Democrat Mike Easley.

 2010

 In 2010, Republicans swept North Carolina, taking control of both houses of the General Assembly for the first time since 1896, reelecting Richard Burr to a second term by double digits, and unseating incumbent Democratic U.S. Representative Bob Etheridge.

 2012

-Bev Perdue retired as governor and the Democratic nominee for governor, Lieutenant Governor of North Carolina Walter H. Dalton was defeated in the general election by Republican Pat McCrory.
+Bev Perdue retired as governor and the Democratic nominee for governor, Lieutenant Governor of North Carolina Walter Dalton was defeated in the general election by Republican Pat McCrory.
 Incumbent Democratic U.S. Representative Larry Kissell was unseated, and two open U.S. House seats previously controlled by Democrats were also gained by Republicans.